Expertium/expertium.github.io/RedditBot.md

 So I ended up manually feeding it 1,272 texts and manually proofreading them.
 This doubled the size of the dataset, from 1,272 texts to 2,544 texts.

-***BUT WHAT IF I HAD MORE DATA?***
+***BUT WHAT IF I NEED MORE DATA?!***

 Ok, it's time for the final technique.
 What if instead of modifying the text, we modified the indices?
 Here's how exactly:

 1​)​ Index of a valid token -> index of "unk".
 Imagine that someone misspelled a word and my spellchecker didn't catch that.
 In that case the word would turn into something that isn't a valid word, hence it would be assigned the "unk" index.
 So if make it so that there is a small probability of an index randomly turning into the "unk" index, we can simulate uncorrected typos.

 2​)​ Index of a valid token -> index of a valid token.
-For example, someone may have typed "internal" instead of "interval".
+For example, someone may have typed "internal" instead of "interval", or "stage" instead of "state".
 Both are valid words, so the spellchecker won't do anything.
 How do we decide what will be the replacement?
 Time for another cool python library: [https://github.com/MaxHalford/clavier](https://github.com/MaxHalford/clavier).
 It allows you to measure the distance between words - in the "distance your fingers have to travel" sense - for a given keyboard layout.
 I chose this layout:

 ![image](https://github.com/user-attachments/assets/0b342669-6a24-49e3-86bd-8b2027a95242)